HSLdevcom/digitransit-site/src/pages/en/developers/apis/4-realtime-api/vehicle-positions-2/index.md

 ### Event types

 The most notable change in HFP 2.0 is introduction of different types of messages.
+Whereas HFP 1.0 had only vehicle position messages, in HFP 2.0 vehicles also send messages from different types of event happening during the journey (for example, arriving to a stop etc.).

+List of possible events:

 | Event type        | Description                                                                                   |
 |-------------------|-----------------------------------------------------------------------------------------------|